HariSekhon/DevOps-Perl-tools/README.md

 A few of the Hadoop, Web and other nifty tools I've written over the years that are generally useful across environments.
 All programs have --help to list the available options.

-For many more tools, see the Advanced Nagios Plugins Collection which contains many Hadoop, Web, NoSQL and infrastructure monitoring cli programs that integrate with Nagios - https://github.com/harisekhon/nagios-plugins.
+For many more tools, see the Advanced Nagios Plugins Collection which contains many Hadoop, NoSQL, Web and infrastructure monitoring cli programs that integrate with Nagios - https://github.com/harisekhon/nagios-plugins.

 ### Setup ###